|

 "RUN!" cried the elf, grabbing her arm.

-But there was nowhere to hide.
-And the roc swooped down from
+But there was nowhere for them to hide, and the roc swooped down

 |